sscollis/ipns/README.md

-# IPNS:  Incompressible Flow Over a Parabolic Cylinder
+# IPNS:  Incompressible Parabolized Navier-Stokes

 This solves the incompressible paraboloized Navier-Stokes equations for a parabolic cylinder.